Vikas2604/Canlis-clone/README.md

 JavaScript (script.js):

-Handles the toggling of the mobile menu (for devices 991px and below).
+Handles the toggling of the mobile menu (devices 991px and below).

 Contains functionality to open and close the menu when the "Menu" button is clicked.